 Surviving Sibling Loss: The Invisible Thread that Connects Us Through Life and Death is the gold standard of grief books, helping not only people who are grieving but also their therapists, partners, and friends better support their loved ones.

 The chapters are deliberately short and full of easy-to-find resources, and the book can be read cover to cover or picked up and put down again.
 This structure aids those who are struggling, who fatigue and lose focus easily under the weight of their grief.

 Healing the Adult Sibling’s Grieving Heart: 100 Practical Ideas After Your Brother or Sister Dies

-Compassionate and heartfelt, this collection offers 100 practical ideas to help understand and accept the passing of a sibling in order to practice self-healing.
+Compassionate and heartfelt, this collection offers 100 practical ideas to help understand and accept the passing of a sibling to practice self-healing.